 An aquarium classic - hardy, beautiful and undemanding.
-Lobelia cardinalis is a wonderful plant for any set up while contrasting well with many other common aquarium plants.
-Our variety is a smaller version of this plant that can be used to great effect in a variety of aquarium sizes.
+Lobelia cardinalis is a wonderful plant for any set-up and complements many other common aquarium plants.
+Our variety tends to grow shorter and bushier and can be used to great effect in a variety of aquarium sizes with or without CO2

 Type: Stem, Branching

 Size: 10 – 30cm in height; 7 – 15cm in width

 Position and Usage: Foreground to background.
 Very flexible and can even be trimmed into neat rows.

 Growth rate: Moderate

 Lighting: 2/5 – 5/5 Higher light intensities result in reddish growth of emersed leaves or underside of submerged ones

 Water Conditions: 15 – 26°C (extremely adaptable)

 CO2: Not required.
 Can be used to speed up growth and produce a considerably lusher and denser plant